 top of page

-What's the difference between a named vs. concurrent user licenses?
+What's the difference between named vs. concurrent user licenses?
 Here’s what you need to know.

 What is a Concurrent User License?